Jhon Espinoza

-Jhon Jairo Espinoza Izquierdo (born 24 February 1999) is an Ecuadorian professional footballer who plays as a defender for Swiss Super League club Lugano and the Ecuador national team.
+Jhon Jairo Espinoza Izquierdo (born 24 February 1999) is an Ecuadorian professional footballer who plays as a defender for Turkish Süper Lig club Kasımpaşa and the Ecuador national team.

 Club career

 Born in Guayaquil, Espinoza began his career with Liga Pro club Cuenca, where he made his debut on 12 December 2017.
 A few games into the 2018 season, Espinoza moved to Aucas.
 He made his debut for the club on 30 July 2018 against Independiente Valle, starting in a 1–0 victory.

 On 18 February 2020, Espinoza scored his first goal for Aucas in a 2–1 victory over Vélez Sarsfield in the Copa Sudamericana.

 Chicago Fire

 On 23 November 2020, Espinoza joined American Major League Soccer club Chicago Fire.
 He made his debut for the club on 24 June 2021 against Atlanta United, coming on as a late substitute in the 3–1 victory.
 On 27 December 2022, it was announced that Espinoza and Chicago had mutually agreed to terminate his deal immediately, and that he would join Swiss Super League side Lugano on 1 January 2023.